Drewsmits/Broker/README.md

 # Broker

-**Broker is currently undergoing some changes.
-Look for a release for the next stable version**

-***

 Broker maps remote resources to local Core Data resources via JSON responses.
-Using a few simple design standards, you can automatically map JSON attributes to NSManagedObject attributes with little effort.
+Using a few simple design standards, you can automatically map JSON attributes to `NSManagedObject` attributes with little effort.

 All this fun stuff is done with a few rules.

 1. Name your local object attributes the same as remote attributes.
-For example, if your remote Employee has a "firstName" attribute, don't name your local NSManagedObject Employee attribute "first_name".
+For example, if your remote Employee has a "firstName" attribute, don't name your local `NSManagedObject` Employee attribute "first_name".
 If you want, Broker has the flexibility to map remote names to local ones, but why add the extra code?
 2. Use a unique object identifier.
 Each object you want to persist should have a unique attribute to easily identify it.
 For example, Employee might have an employeeId.
 Without this, there isn't a way to safely guarantee one single persisted object.

+## Installation

+Broker follows standard patterns for iOS static library design.

+1. Add the `Broker.xcodeproj` file to your project.
+2. Add `Broker` as a target dependency in your targets `Build Phase` tab.
+3. Add `libBroker.a` to your targets `Link Binary With Libraries` build phase.
+4. Build your app.

+Now you should be able to import Broker headers following this pattern.

+	#import <Broker/Broker.h>

+## Getting Started

+Create and configure a new BKController.
+This should be a long lived object, perhaps stored on your App Delegate or an otherwise appropriate location.

+	BKController *controller = [BKController controller];

+Register your `NSManagedObject` with the controller in your main Core Data context.
+What this does is temporarily creates an `Employee` object in your context, traverses all it's properties and relationships, and builds an internal description of what makes an `Employee` object based on `NSEntityDescription` and `NSAttributeDescription`.
+These descriptions are used to transform JSON into the registered entity.

+    [controller.entityMap registerEntityNamed:@"Employee"
+                               withPrimaryKey:@"employeeId"
+                      andMapNetworkProperties:@"id"
+                            toLocalProperties:@"employeeId"
+                                    inContext:context];

+Note that we are mapping a network property, `id`, to a local property, `employeeId`.
+Sometimes your API may use different attribute names than what you have in your Core Data.
+Broker allows you to map between the two.

+Now you are ready to process some JSON.
+By passing in the main `NSManagedObjectContext` into the `BKController`, you are spinning up a child context in which all the work will be done.
+After the work is done, the context pushes it's changes to the main context.
+From there, you can choose to either save or not, but this example includes a proper save pattern.

+	- (void)processEmployeeJSON:(id)json
+		withController:(BKController *)controller
+		 inContext:(NSManagedObjectContext *)context
+	{
+			__weak NSManagedObjectContext *weakContext = context;
+		    [controller processJSONObject:json
+                        	asEntityNamed:@"Employee"
+                          		inContext:context
+                      	  completionBlock:^{
+                           [weakContext performBlock:^{
+       						 [context save:nil];
+    					   }];
+                       }];
+	}

 ## Broker and JSON API Design